 The AIA Film Challenge 2022 invites you to share stories of architects working with civic leaders to design sustainable and/or equitable communities.
 The challenge will open June 13.

 This year, participants will produce a 1:30- to 3-minute short documentary film on any device – including smartphones, tablets, and GoPros – for a chance to win $5,000.
 Winners will also receive exposure on AIA’s online channels, as well as via partner film and architecture organizations.

-Our esteemed panel of judges includes architects and film and media professionals.
-They’ll select the Grand Prize Winner, the Runner Up, and the Third Place Winner based on how well films adhere to the prompt as well as the storytelling arc, architectural placement, and technical merit.
+A panel of judges made up of architects, film/media professionals, and influencers will select the Grand Prize Winner, the Runner Up, and the Third Place Winner based on the films’ adherence to the prompt, storytelling arc, architectural placement, and technical merit.

-The People’s Choice Award winner is chosen by the public.
-Voting opens August 31.
+The People’s Choice Award winner is chosen by public voting that opens on September 9.

 Why join the Film Challenge

 "Participating in the film challenge opened up so many doors for me, specifically doors into the minds of others.
 In some way, it gave me reason to make connections I wouldn't have made on my own."